badiaamakhlouf/DS_ML_InterviewBank/pages/data_cleaning_and_preprocessing.md

   - If the percentage of missing values is very high so it is better to remove the entire row or column.
   - Imputate them with the adequate value: mean, median Forward Fill/Backward Fill or predictive imputation.
   - Maintaining data integrity: is deleting missing values would significantly reduce the dataset size so it is better to use an imputation strategy.
+  - If missing values are common in real-world scenarios, it's best to keep them in the testing data.

 ### Q5- How to remove missing values?
 Here is how to remove missing values :